dev-minjin-chou/COSC1125-1127-Contest-A.I/AI-Method-2.md

 ### Application

 ### Trade-offs
+Our agent is relatively smarter when we are using qlearning agents compared to expectimax agents however the trade-offs is qlearning agents are harder to implement and train.
+Switching out the evaluation function by using computeQValueActions shows a relatively different behaviour when we were using expectimax.
+Our pacman is more sensitive in detecting opponents however due to we are using approximateQLearning at times it is hard to train our agent as each maps ran are random.
+It would be more efficient if we were to switch to deepQLearning however due to time constraints we are unable to get it to work.

 #### *Advantages*
 - Doesn't require as much manual tuning as other methods, as the policies are formed from experience